BenTenmann/duopy/README.md

 # duopy
 ## Ditching Derivatives with duopy
-This is a work in progress for a `Python` module written in `C++`.
+This is a work in progress for a `Python` package written in `C` (`C++` deprecated).
 It will provide users an efficient and accessible interface for working with dual numbers.
-Currently, the `C++` code runs and enables basic dual number arithmetic. (for a working example please use the `autograd.py` and the `math_.py` scripts; be aware of slow performance)
+Currently, the `C` code runs and enables basic dual number arithmetic. (for a working example please use the `autograd.py` and the `math_.py` scripts in the `depr` directory; be aware of slow performance)

 **What are dual numbers?**
 Dual numbers are a creation of the *Autograd* world of machine learning.
 They are similar to complex numbers, in that they extend the number system by adding an orthogonal plane to the real number plane.
 This new plane is called the dual `e` (epsilon), where `e^2 = 0`.
 A dual number is thus a composite of a real part and a dual part and is written like so: